-Standard character trademarks
+Standard character format

-Some standard character examples include:
+Some other standard character format examples include:

-- Under Armour®
+- Under Armour

-- It’s finger lickin’ good!®
+- It’s finger lickin’ good!

-- Just do it®
+- Just do it

-- America runs on Dunkin’®
+- America runs on Dunkin’

-Special form trademarks
+Special form format

 The format of the trademark you apply to register affects your application filing requirements.
 Learn more about the two different formats of trademarks and their filing requirements.